 Choose the Right Theme

-Choose a WordPress theme that reflects not only your client’s business portfolio and philosophy but also one which will make content easier to access.
+Choose a WordPress theme that reflects not only your client’s business portfolio and philosophy but also will make content easier to access.
 Combined with original and creative written content, your web design project will shine with new-found life thanks to a professional WordPress theme added to it.

 Content-First Design (Conclusion)